HOW TO FIND BLACK DIAMOND LAKE & TIPS BEFORE YOU GO

-Friends and I talked about it, throwing around ideas about road trips and camping trips and the works, but of course, they never actually got put into motion.
+Friends and I talked about going to Black Diamond Lake, throwing around ideas about road trips and camping trips and the works, but of course, they never actually got put into motion.

-So when I was down south, I sent my friend Morgan the message – something along the lines of “WE STILL HAVE TO GO TO BLACK DIAMOND – BEFORE I GO!!!”
+While holidaying in Australia’s South West, I decided to change that.
+I sent my friend Morgan the message – something along the lines of “WE STILL HAVE TO GO TO BLACK DIAMOND LAKE – BEFORE I GO!!!”
 And Morgz, being the enthusiastic person that she is, said ‘Yep, what about Thursday?’
 And that was that.

 Black Diamond Lake is located in Allanson, a community only 5km or so from the town known as Collie, roughly 190km from Perth.

 Morgan drove down from Perth, and I drove up from Busselton.
 My trip was an hour and a half, while hers 2 hours or so.
 Either way, the lake isn’t too difficult to get to – Ferguson Road, the road the lake resides by, comes directly off Coalfields Highway, so there’s not a lot of fluffing about in small country-town roads.

 Road Map.
 Black Diamond Lake, Allanson.
 Google Maps (2017).